 Also, be ready to explain to your kids the realities of drinking, gambling and raucous behavior, because chances are, you are going to see quite a bit of it!
 (No matter where you stay)

-Jesse - World Nomads almost 8 years ago
+Jesse - World Nomads about 8 years ago

 I like the places that are more like an apartment w/kitchen and separate rooms versus a hotel room.
 That way we can still have the family dinners, save some money on eating out, it it just has a more relaxed atmosphere.
 They really don't run into more money if you compare it to eating out several meals a day.